Gyskard/perfect-password/README.md

 ## Description

-Random password generator with selection of the number of characters and password entropy (solidity).
-A description (in French) in several sections is available: presentation, explanation, guide and legal information.
+Random password generator with selection of the number of characters and password entropy.
+A description in several sections is available: presentation, explanation, guide and legal information.

 ## Built With